quantitative-biology/talk/quanttalk.md

 <div align="right"><font size="2">https://xkcd.com/2116/</font></div>

 ## Apparent Problem: Lack of training
-1. Young scientists with an interest in biology often self-select away from training in mathematics, statistics and computing
+1. New scientists with an interest in biology often self-select away from training in mathematics, statistics and computing
 2. Training may not be required by their programs <br>
 (e.g., only 1⁄4 of ecology PhD programs in the US even require a statistics course)
 <img src="https://esajournals.onlinelibrary.wiley.com/cms/asset/1368299e-2ffb-454f-9bee-4178064950bf/ecs21394-fig-0004-m.png" width="40%" style="display: block; margin: auto;" />